DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 - **Node.js and NPM.** You will need these to preview the website and to get the rest of the resources to load the page.
 You'll learn what this means later on.
   - Windows: Download [Node.js](https://nodejs.org/en/) Node comes with NPM so don't worry about that yet.
   - Linux: Run `sudo apt-get install npm` in a terminal.
-  - Mac : Run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to get [Homebrew](http://brew.sh/) if you don't already have it, then run `brew install npm`.
+  - Mac : Run `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in a terminal to get [Homebrew](http://brew.sh/) if you don't already have it, then run `brew install npm`.
   - **Bower and Gulp.** These can both be installed with NPM.
 Once you have NPM (see above), open up a terminal and run `npm install -g gulp && npm install -g bower`.
 If you are on linux or mac, you may need to run `sudo npm install -g gulp && sudo npm install -g bower`.

 ### Step 2: Fork the Repository